Usage

 source.

-backup For PSE, the power source is the backup power source
+backup For PSE, the power source is the backup power

-be running on UPS for example).
+(the PSE may be running on UPS for example).

 pse For PD, the power source is the PSE.